flipcoder/fig/README.md

 }
 ```

 Now the text field is filled in by default.
+The default determines the value's type.

+Strings (default), ints, doubles are supported.

 ### Drop-down Lists

-To creata a drop-down list with a set of values, use ".values":
+To create a drop-down list with a set of values, use ".values":

 ```
 {